How To Make Pine Resin Salve

 Pine resin’s antimicrobial properties recommend it as an anti-infective, as its terpene compounds are both antibacterial and antifungal (Vilanova et al., 2014).
 These actions make it particularly valuable as a topical application to help stave off infection in scrapes and wounds.

-The volatile terpenes in pine resin are also helpful for respiratory congestion, and the salve can be rubbed on the chest as an aromatherapeutic agent.
+The volatile terpenes in pine resin are also helpful for respiratory congestion, and the salve can be rubbed on the chest for this purpose.

 Due to its warming and stimulating nature, pine resin salve can also be used as a soothing and warming rub for sore muscles and painful joints.